Prachatice: 16th–20th centuries

 In the 16th century, trade on the trail reached its peak and the town prospered.
 The Rosenbergs controlled Prachatice until 1601 when Peter Vok of Rosenberg, the last member of the family, sold the town to Emperor Rudolf II who would again make it a royal town in 1609.
 It remained firmly under royal control until the Bohemian Revolt during which it sided with the rebels.
-However, in 1620, the town was reconquered and connected to the Krumlov manor.
+However, in 1620, the town was reconquered and connected to the Český Krumlov estate.
 After the Battle of White Mountain, Prachatice lost its royal town status and privileges and became the property of the Eggenberg family though the emperor's troops remained in the town throughout the remainder of the Thirty Years' War.
 Later in the war, the town was conquered by the Swedish army, and another large ransom was demanded.
 In the second half of the 17th century, trade on the Golden Trail declined and never revived.

-The town and the whole Krumlov manor changed hands again in 1719, following the death of Princess Marie Arnoštka of Eggenberg and came under the control of the affluent Schwarzenberg family.
+The town and the whole Český Krumlov estate changed hands again in 1719, following the death of Princess Marie Arnoštka of Eggenberg and came under the control of the affluent Schwarzenberg family.
 The weak political and economic situation affected the condition of the houses.
 Old ones were not reconstructed, and new ones were not built.

 Until 1918, the town was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.

 After 1945, the German population was expelled as a result of World War II.

 Economy

 There are no large industrial companies.
 The largest employer based in the town is the hospital.
-The largest industrial employers are the companies of InTiCa Systems (manufacturer of electronic components) and Reinfurt-ČR (manufacturer of ball bearings), both with more than 250 employees.
+The largest industrial employers are the companies InTiCa Systems (manufacturer of electronic components) and Reinfurt-ČR (manufacturer of ball bearings), both with more than 250 employees.

 Transport

+There are no major roads passing through the town.
+The second-class roads connects Prachatice with České Budějovice, Vodňany and Volary.

 Prachatice is located on the railway line Číčenice–Nové Údolí.

 Culture

-The town hosts the Golden Salt Path Celebrations every year with a rich cultural program.
+Prachatice hosts the Golden Salt Path Celebrations every year with a rich cultural program.